jackyzha0/telescopic-text/README.md

 }
 ```

-## Expansion Ideas
+## Future Work
-- supporting infinite expansion with `...`?
+- Supporting infinite expansion with `...`
-- concept of shapeshifting text in general.. these are not always expansions.
+- Concept of shapeshifting text in general... these are not always expansions.